YudaiFurukawa/Investment-and-Trading/README.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms 	and techniques chosen?_

 ### Benchmark
-I will going to use R^2 (coefficient of determination) regression score.
+I will going to use R^2 (coefficient of determination) regression score to measure the performance of the prediction as this score shows the goodness of fit of a model.

 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_